mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u09a4_u09b0_u09cd.blwf.vatu has a counter-clockwise outer contour

-* u09a4_u09b0_u09cd.blwf.vatu_u09c2.blws has a counter-clockwise outer contour

-* u09a4_u09b0_u09cd.blwf.vatu_u09c2.blws has a counter-clockwise outer contour

 * u09a4_u09b0_u09cd.vatu.salt has a counter-clockwise outer contour

 * u09a4_u09b0_u09cd.vatu.salt has a counter-clockwise outer contour

-* u09a4_u09b0_u09cd_u09c1 has a counter-clockwise outer contour

-* u09a4_u09b0_u09cd_u09c1 has a counter-clockwise outer contour

 * u09a4_u09cd.half has a counter-clockwise outer contour